madeja/programming-courses-observation/readme.md

 - **unit_ui_tests** - Test results of unit and UI tests.

 ## Acknowledgements
-The authors would like to thank all the participants in the research, especially students and teachers of courses \textit{Application Development for Smart Devices} at Technical university of Košice and \textit{Platform Based Programming} at University of Ljubljana.
+The authors would like to thank all the participants in the research, especially students and teachers of courses _Application Development for Smart Devices_ at Technical university of Košice and _Platform Based Programming_ at University of Ljubljana.
 This work was supported by project KEGA No. 053TUKE-4/2019: Learning Software Engineering via Continues Challenges and Competitions.